Skip to main content

 First year modules introduce key themes such as human rights, social justice, social work theory, social policy and readiness for practise skills.
 This includes engaging in 20 skills days on a variety of social work themes and topics.

 In the second year, students engage in subject specific learning such as social work with adults, social work with children and social work law.
 Students undertake a 70 day social work placement in a voluntary or statutory setting in semester 2.
-Academic study includes adversity, trauma and resilience and evidence based practise.
+Academic study includes adversity, trauma and resilience and evidence based practice.

 Third year students study higher level subject specific topics such as mental health social work and international social work.
 They undertake a 100 day placement with statutory involvement.
+Tutors provide a high level of academic and pastoral support which is student centered.

 A trauma informed approach is woven throughout the course.